Giovanna8/attendance-app-starter/README.md

 # attendance-app-starter
-A starter app for the ACA full stack attendance project
+A starter app for the ACA full stack
+Attendance App Project